< Terug naar resultaten

 • 2

-Today we utilise Tokyo's efficient metro system and enjoy a full day tour of the city.
-We start the day with an early morning visit to Meiji Shrine.
-Tokyo’s most famous shrine is dedicated to the spirit of the late Emperor Meiji while the park that surrounds the shrine is a forest of some 120,000 trees of 365 different species, making you forget that you are in the world’s largest city.Outside of Meiji Shrine is Harajuku, the shopping haven for all fashionistas and the popular meeting place for teenagers who are usually in eccentric clothing.
-The landmark of Harajuku is Takeshita Street, a 400-meter long alley filled with boutiques, shops, and cafes.Neighbouring Harajuku is Omotesando, commonly referred to as Tokyo’s Champs-Elysee.
-This broad, tree-lined avenue features a number of fashion flagship stores designed by internationally renowned architects like TOD’s Omotesando, designed by Toyo Ito.From Omotesando, we can take the metro to Ginza, one of Tokyo’s most famous upscale shopping, dining, and entertainment districts.
-It is said that 1sqm of land in Ginza is worth over 10 million yen (€ 90,000)!Our last stop Asakusa, is Tokyo’s oldest Geisha district and home to Senso-ji Temple which is the city’s oldest Buddhist temple.
-The streets around Senso-ji feature many traditional shops that sell Japanese crafts and souvenirs and are a delight to wander through.Please note that the order of activities and areas visited today in Tokyo may change depending on the weather conditions and other factors.
+Today we utilise the efficient Tokyo metro system and enjoy a full-day city tour.
+We start with an early morning visit to Meiji Shrine, the most famous in the city and dedicated to the spirit of the late Emperor Meiji.
+The surrounding park is a forest of some 120,000 trees of 365 different species, making you forget you are in the most populated city in the world.
+Outside of Meiji Shrine is Harajuku, a shopping haven for fashionistas and the popular meeting place for teenagers who are usually in eccentric clothing.
+The landmark of Harajuku is Takeshita Street, a long alley filled with boutiques, shops and cafes.
+Neighbouring Harajuku is Omotesando, commonly referred to as the Champs-Elysée of Tokyo.
+This broad, tree-lined avenue features several flagship fashion stores designed by internationally renowned architects.
+From Omotesando, we can take the metro to Ginza, one of the most famous upscale shopping, dining and entertainment districts in the city.
+It is said that 11sqft (1sqm) of land in Ginza is worth more than 10m yen (US$71,540).
+Our last stop Asakusa, the oldest Geisha district in Tokyo and home to Senso-ji Temple, the oldest Buddhist temple in the city.
+The streets around Senso-ji have many traditional shops that sell Japanese crafts and souvenirs – a delight to wander through.
+Please note, the order of activities and areas visited today may change depending on the weather conditions and other factors.
 Your tour leader will provide full details of the schedule during the initial trip briefing.
+Accommodation: Dormy Inn Kodenmacho (or similar)

 • 3

-After breakfast we bid farewell to Tokyo and travel by train (approx. 2 hours) to beautiful Nikko, famous for its towering cedar trees and the UNESCO World Heritage sites such as the Toshogu Shrine.Upon arrival we set out to visit a few of Nikko's most popular sites.
-The Shinkyo Bridge is one of the most iconic sights and landmarks of Nikko.
-This bright, vermillion bridge spans a river on the outskirts of the main shrine complex, and is, aside from Toshogu Shrine, the most photographed attraction in Nikko.
-Often featured in traditional Japanese art prints known as ukiyoe, it is considered to be one of Japan’s top three most beautiful bridges, and is photogenic in all seasons.No visit to Nikko would be complete without a visit the Toshogu Shrine, which was built as a mausoleum for Tokugawa Ieyasu, founder of the Tokugawa Shogunate who ruled Japan for over 250 years.
-This lavishly decorated shrine complex consists of more than a dozen Shinto and Buddhist buildings located in a beautiful forest setting.We spend the night in Nikko in a traditional style guesthouse.
+After breakfast, we bid farewell to Tokyo and travel by train (approximately two hours) to beautiful Nikko, known for towering cedar trees and Unesco World Heritage sites, such as the Toshogu Shrine.
+Upon arrival, we visit a few of the most popular sites.
+The Shinkyo Bridge is one of the most iconic landmarks in Nikko.
+This bright, vermillion bridge spans a river on the outskirts of the main shrine complex and is (aside from Toshogu Shrine) the most photographed attraction in Nikko.
+Often featured in traditional Japanese art prints known as ukiyoe, it is considered one of the most beautiful bridges in Japan and is photogenic in all seasons.
+No visit to Nikko would be complete without a visit the Toshogu Shrine, which was built as a mausoleum for Tokugawa Ieyasu, founder of the Tokugawa Shogunate who ruled Japan for more than 250 years.
+This lavishly decorated shrine complex consists of more than a dozen Shinto and Buddhist buildings in a beautiful forest setting.
+We spend the night in Nikko in a traditional-style guesthouse.
+Accommodation: Turtle Inn Nikko/Annex Turtle Hotorian (or similar)

 • 4

-Today we set out on a longer journey (approx. 4.5 hours) west to the historical former capital of Japan, Kyoto by local train and shinkansen.
-As we will arrive in Kyoto after 14:00, we can enjoy a bento lunch on the train.After checking into our hotel, we visit the Nishiki Market, where we embark on a tour that will delight your senses.
-Here we walk the narrow, mile-long Nishiki covered food markets, where you’ll find many interesting food shops to explore.
-This is a great opportunity to learn about local Japanese produce and snap some photos of goods you won’t find back home.
-Some of the shops give out or sell samples, so make sure to keep some space in your stomach!The late afternoon is the best time to visit the Gion District – also known as the “Geisha District” for being one of the city’s hanamachi (flower towns) where Geisha live and work.
-The highlight of the area is Hanami-koji, the most popular street in Gion where lavish teahouses and machiya (old houses) are lined up.
-Usually in the early evening you may have a chance to catch a glimpse of a Geiko or Maiko in the streets on the way to her engagement, if you are lucky!
+Today we set out on a longer journey (approximately 4hr 30min) west to Kyoto, the former capital of Japan, by local train and shinkansen.
+As we arrive in Kyoto after 2pm, we can enjoy a bento lunch on the train.
+After checking into our hotel, we visit Nishiki Market, where we embark on a tour that will delight our senses.
+We walk through the narrow, covered food markets, where there are many interesting food shops to explore.
+This is a great opportunity to learn about Japanese produce and snap some photos of goods you won’t find back home.
+Some of the shops give out or sell samples, so leave space in your stomach.
+The late afternoon is the best time to visit the Gion district, also known as the Geisha District for being one of the hanamachi (flower towns) where Geisha live and work.
+The highlight is Hanami-koji, the most popular street in Gion where lavish teahouses and machiya (old houses) are lined up.
+In the early evening, you may see a Geiko or Maiko on the way to her engagement.
+Accommodation: Resol Kyoto Shijo Muromachi (or similar)

 • 5

-Today, along with your tour leader, enjoy an exploration of the highlights of Kyoto whilst using the comprehensive bus and metro systems to visit some of Kyoto’s World Heritage Sites.The tour starts with an early morning visit to one of the most unusual Shinto shrines in Japan.
-Fushimi Inari is composed of thousands of vermilion torii gates following trails inside the forests of Mt Inari.
-The Shrine, also featured in “Memoirs of a Geisha”, is very famous for the impressive contrast and mystical atmosphere created by the colours of the Torii and those of the surrounding nature.Next on our schedule is Arashiyama, one of Kyoto’s richest areas for sightseeing, Arashiyama contains some of the area’s most stunning scenery.
-Starting at Togetsukyo Bridge, one of Arashiyama’s most recognizable landmarks, we make our way to the bamboo forest path on the west side of the river before stopping at Nonomiya Shrine.After a lunch break we continue to the serene Ryoan-ji Temple, which is famous for its well-maintained rock garden and known to be the Myoshinji School of the Rinzai Buddhist sect.Just a short distance from Ryoan-ji is the stunning golden pavilion collectively known as Kinkaku-ji Temple.
-The temple grounds are relatively smaller than that of most temples and shrines found in Kyoto but what is undoubtedly impressive is the pavilion that is completely covered in handmade gold leaves.
+Today, along with your tour leader, enjoy an exploration of the Kyoto highlights while using the comprehensive bus and metro systems.
+The tour starts with an early morning visit to one of the most unusual Shinto shrines in Japan.
+Fushimi Inari is composed of thousands of vermilion torii gates following trails inside the forests of Mount Inari.
+The Shrine, which was featured in Memoirs of a Geisha, is famous for the impressive contrast and mystical atmosphere created by the colours of the torii gates and the surrounding nature.
+Next on our schedule is Arashiyama, one of the richest areas in Kyoto for sightseeing, which contains some of the most stunning scenery in the area.
+Starting at Togetsukyo Bridge, a local landmark, we make our way to the bamboo forest path on the west side of the river before stopping at Nonomiya Shrine.
+After a lunch break, we continue to the serene Ryoan-ji Temple, which has a well-maintained rock garden.
+Nearby is the stunning golden pavilion collectively known as Kinkaku-ji Temple.
+The temple grounds are relatively smaller than that of most temples and shrines in Kyoto but what is undoubtedly impressive is the pavilion completely covered in handmade gold leaves.
+Accommodation: Resol Kyoto Shijo Muromachi (or similar)

 • 6

-Following breakfast, we move further west by shinkansen (bullet train) to the city of Hiroshima (approx. 3 hours).
-Along the way we will break our journey for a visit to one of the most beautiful and most famous castles of Japan, Himeji Castle.
-Also called “Shirasagi-jo” (the White Heron Castle) or “Hakuro-jo” (the White Egret Castle) by some of the locals, Himeji Castle resembles a white bird in flight due to its white exterior and distinctive roof design.After visiting the castle, we pick up lunch to enjoy on the train and continue our way to Hiroshima.Perhaps more than any city in the world, Hiroshima is famous for one moment in history; on 6 August 1945, it became the first target of an atomic bomb.
-However, Hiroshima has risen phoenix-like from its ashes, and rebuilt itself as one of Japan's most laid back and vibrant cities, full of wide boulevards and museums and famous for its great food and friendly, welcoming people.This afternoon we visit the Peace Memorial Museum for a sobering reminder of the events of 1945 before experiencing the surrounding Peace Park, where the atmosphere is one of hope and peace.Tonight we spend the night in Hiroshima.
+Following breakfast, we move further west by Shinkansen to Hiroshima (approximately three hours).
+Along the way, we break our journey to visit one of the most beautiful castles in Japan, Himeji Castle.
+Also called Shirasagi-jo (the White Heron Castle) or Hakuro-jo (the White Egret Castle), it resembles a white bird in flight with a white exterior and distinctive roof design.
+After, we pick up lunch to enjoy on the train and continue to Hiroshima.
+Perhaps more than any city in the world, Hiroshima is famous for one moment in history; on 6 August 1945, it became the first target of an atomic bomb.
+However, Hiroshima has risen phoenix-like from its ashes, and rebuilt itself as one of the most laid back and vibrant cities in Japan, full of wide boulevards and museums and famous for great food and welcoming people.
+This afternoon, we visit the Peace Memorial Museum for a sobering reminder of the events of 1945 before experiencing the surrounding Peace Park, where the atmosphere is one of hope and peace.
+We spend the night in Hiroshima.
+Accommodation: Daiwa Roynet Hotel Hiroshima Ekimae (or similar)

 • 7

-Morning trip by ferry to Miyajima: bullet train to Osaka for final evening
+Morning trip by ferry to Miyajima; bullet train to Osaka for final evening

-This morning, we take a short trip by ferry to Miyajima, a famous wooded island located in the Inland Sea near Hiroshima.
-Here you will find perhaps the most photographed site in Japan - The Floating Torii Gate.
-Please note, whilst the ‘floating’ tori of Itsukushima-jinja Shrine is currently undergoing renovation works, we still recommend a visit to this enchanting island.
-Deer are roaming freely on this lovely island where we spend some time at leisure before we make our way by shinkansen (approx. 2.5 hours) to our final destination on our tour of Japan, Osaka.The 2nd largest metropolitan area in Japan, Osaka has a very distinct and vibrant character, the locals are colourful and lively and are known to work hard and play hard.
+This morning, we take a short ferry trip to Miyajima, a wooded island in the Inland Sea near Hiroshima.
+Here is, perhaps, the most photographed site in Japan: the Floating Torii Gate.
+Please note, while the floating tori of Itsukushima-jinja Shrine is currently undergoing renovation works, we still recommend a visit to this enchanting island.
+Deer roam freely and we spend time at leisure before we make our way by Shinkansen (approximately 2hr 30min) to our final destination, Osaka.
+The second-largest metropolitan area in Japan, Osaka has a distinct, vibrant character.
+The residents are lively and known to work hard and play hard.
 Osaka is also known as the shopping, dining and nightlife capital of Japan.
-A good place to buy some last souvenirs and enjoy a last dinner together with your fellow travellers or sing a song in a karaoke box before heading home!
+It’s a good place to buy souvenirs and enjoy our last dinner together or sing in a karaoke box before heading home.
+Accommodation: Karaksa Hotel Osaka Namba (or similar)

 • 8